killbill/killbill-braintree/README.md

      "http://127.0.0.1:8080/1.0/kb/accounts/<ACCOUNT_ID>/paymentMethods?isDefault=true"
 ```

-7. Use the `paymentMethodId` to charge the customer.
+7. Use the `paymentMethodId` to charge the customer as required.

 A full end-to-end integration demo that demonstrates Braintree integration is available [here](https://github.com/killbill/killbill-braintree-demo).